mnemonic-no/grafeo/MIGRATIONS.md

 This file contains migrations which are required to be performed when upgrading the application code to a newer version.
 It is not necessary to perform these steps when installing the application for the first time.

+## [Rename trigger events] - 2023-07-05
+The service name of the generated trigger events has been renamed.
+Adjust the two configuration files `triggerEventDefinition.yaml` and `triggerRule.yaml` and change the properties named `service` from `ThreatIntelligenceService` to `GrafeoService`.

 ## [New field in ElasticSearch mapping] - 2023-01-06
 A new field has been added to the ElasticSearch mapping.
 Execute the following curl command against you ElasticSearch cluster (or use Kibana) to update the existing mapping.